martinthomson/tmi/draft-thomson-tmi.md

 this.

 New protocols should identify what intermediation is anticipated and provide technical mechanisms to guarantee conformance.
+Modifying existing protocols to follow these principles could be difficult, but worthwhile.

 ## Prefer Services to Intermediaries {#prefer-services}